How to Make Homemade Fried Onion Rings

 Whisk until smooth.

 Note: You really don't have to measure, after you've made this batter a time or two.
-I find making a slightly thicker batter, creates more "puff" to your onions rings.
+I find making a slightly thicker batter, creates more "puff" to your onion rings.

 Step 3: Slicing Your Onions